MYY99/Projects/AI/Video Detection and Tracking for Employees with Staff Tag/README.md

 <img src="images/staff.jpg" alt="Reference image [1] showing video detection and tracking for employees with staff tag." width="500">

+Fig. 1.
 Reference image [1] showing video detection and tracking for employees with staff tag.

 ### Stage 1: Human Detection
 In the initial stage, the project utilizes deep learning techniques to detect human figures within a video stream.
 This stage serves as the foundation for subsequent steps by accurately identifying individuals present in the video.